rgyani/kafka-vs-kinesis/README.md

 # Introduction

 Businesses today receive data at massive scale and speed due to the explosive growth of data sources that continuously generate streams of data.
-Whether it is log data from application servers, or clickstream data from websites and mobile apps, or telemetry data from Internet of Things (IoT) devices, it all contains information that can help you learn about what your customers, applications, and products are doing right now.
-Having the ability to process and analyze this data in real-time is essential to do things such as continuously monitor your applications to ensure high service uptime and personalize promotional offers and product recommendations.
-Real-time processing can also make other common use cases, such as website analytics and machine learning, more  accurate and actionable by making data available to these applications in seconds or minutes instead of hours or days.
+Whether it is
+1. log data from application servers, or
+2. clickstream data from websites and mobile apps, or
+3. telemetry data from Internet of Things (IoT) devices,

+it all contains information that can help you learn about what your customers, applications, and products are doing right now.

+Having the ability to process and analyze this data in real-time is essential to do things such as
+1. continuously monitor your applications to ensure high service uptime and
+2. personalize promotional offers and product recommendations.
+3. website analytics and machine learning,
+4. more  accurate and actionable by making data available to these applications in seconds or minutes instead of hours or days.

 ### Real-time Application Scenarios
 There are two types of use case scenarios for streaming data applications: